johnmanny/operating_systems/operating_systems_demos/pub_sub_demo/README.md

-# CIS415 Project2
+# Pub/Subscriber Model Demonstration
+## Description:
+This project implements a publisher/subscriber data communication model.
+- Publishers connect to a server, notify of their interested topics and publish messages to those topics.
+- Subcribers connect to a server, notify of the topics they would like to subscribe to, and through various scenarios (wait until no new messages for x minutes and other scenarios) disconnect from the server.
+All publisher and subscriber communication to the server is achieved through linux pipelines.
+In addition, their activities are fully simulated through relevant publisher.c/subscriber.c implementation files.
+Total synchronization is used to many entities can communicate with the server at the same time.
+This project is meant to demonstrate 4 main topics within conventional operating
+systems: interprocess communication, threading, synchronization, and file I/O.
 ## Important Notes:
+- This is the final project for an operating systems class at UO.
-I worked on this project starting from part 1 to part 6 before I implemented the test scenarios as described by project specs.
+- I worked on this project starting from part 1 to part 6 before I implemented the test scenarios as described by project specs.
 So, while the scenarios are meant to be based on only part 4 of the project, I asked if it was appropriate to develop the scenarios for